 A review meeting will be held to consider if a new flexible tenancy should be offered (whether at the same or at another property).
-Review meetings will not be held where the flexible tenancy was offered on the basis that it was non renewable (see 3.8-3.10).

 - 4.3 The City Council will endeavour to arrange the tenancy review meeting at least eight months before the flexible tenancy expires and the tenant will be asked to bring all relevant information to the meeting. - 4.4 In most circumstances the review meeting will be held with a Housing Manager and the tenant and any support worker, friend or representative the tenant may wish to bring.
 Tenants must participate in the review and provide any information requested.
 Every effort will be made to ensure that tenants participate in the review and the City Council will endeavour to work with any support workers of the tenant to ensure they participate.
 The review meeting will be held in a way that is sensitive to the needs of vulnerable people, which may involve holding meetings in tenants' homes if preferred.
 The review is intended to be a positive experience for tenants. - 4.5 In some circumstances the review meeting can be held without the tenant being present.
 In these cases the tenant must be living at the property and be unable to participate in the review due to vulnerability or for some other good reason.
 Instead a support worker, friend or representative of the tenant will attend the review meeting.
 In any event, this will only occur with the tenant's consent unless there are exceptional circumstances and all reasonable attempts have been taken to get the tenant to engage in the review.